 - Your eyes distinctly jerk at maximum deviation

 Fighting Field Sobriety Test Results

 While a breath or blood test can more accurately determine a driver's BAC, the results of a field sobriety test are highly subjective and can be negatively impacted by a number of factors.
-If you were arrested and charged with DWI after taking a field sobriety test, don't wait to obtain knowledgeable legal counsel.
+If you were arrested and charged with DWI after taking a New York field sobriety test, don't wait to obtain knowledgeable legal counsel.
 The Bronx criminal defense lawyer at our firm can evaluate the circumstances that led to our charges to assess whether your rights were violated or if your results were influenced by other factors.